getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_slice_get.rst

       U2, 'second_dataset')
     - gf_slice_get(slice S, 'export to vtk', 'test.vtk', 'ascii', mf,U2)
     - gf_slice_get(slice S, 'export to vtk', 'test.vtk', 'edges', 'ascii', Uslice)

+  ``gf_slice_get(slice S, 'export to vtu', string filename, ...)``

+    Export a slice to VTK(XML).

+    Following the `filename`, you may use any of the following options:

+    - if 'ascii' is not used, the file will contain binary data (non portable, but fast).
+    - if 'edges' is used, the edges of the original mesh will be written instead of the slice content.

+    More than one dataset may be written, just list them.
+Each dataset consists of either:

+    - a field interpolated on the slice (scalar, vector or tensor), followed by an optional name.
+    - a mesh_fem and a field, followed by an optional name.

+    Examples:

+    - gf_slice_get(slice S, 'export to vtu', 'test.vtu', Usl, 'first_dataset', mf,
+      U2, 'second_dataset')
+    - gf_slice_get(slice S, 'export to vtu', 'test.vtu', 'ascii', mf,U2)
+    - gf_slice_get(slice S, 'export to vtu', 'test.vtu', 'edges', 'ascii', Uslice)

   ``gf_slice_get(slice S, 'export to pov', string filename)``